Iryn-e/Minesweeper_0.8/README.md

 It is missing the victory condition.

-The CSS aligning for the info elements atop the game table is not working the way I want it to.

 I'm working on the autoclear function (where it clears out all empty indexes around it until it hits a cell detecting at least 1 mine)

 A timer will eventually be put in place once you start the game (when you reveal the first cell)